- Name: Alister Martin

-The center has a fairly straightforward mission, which is, figuring out how to make the care of vulnerable patients better and take better care of our patients in general, and it’s about how to take the opportunity with vulnerable patient groups in the emergency department and do something sensitive with them.
+The center has a fairly straightforward mission, which is, figuring out how to make the care of vulnerable patients better and take better care of our patients in general, and it’s about how to take the opportunity with vulnerable patient groups in the emergency department and do something sensible with them.

 So that’s where you’ve got the idea about GetWaivered from, correct?
 Could you please let us know what is it about?

 That night when she came to the emergency department she had made a decision, she was determined to stop and get her life back.
 So, she texted the dealer and she said to him: “look, I am going to get help, so don’t ever text me again”.
 She later showed me the text and the dealer basically responded: “no problem, have a good life”.
-But about an hour later the dealer came knocking on her door and she went downstairs and he said “look, recovery is hard, and I think you are going to need some help” so he gave her about ten pills for free, of oxycodone.
+But about an hour later the dealer came knocking on her door and she went downstairs and he said “look, recovery is hard, and I think you are going to need some help” so he gave her about ten pills for free, oxycodone.

 Her husband saw this, intervened and they both decided that night; they had to do something about it.
-They spent about two hours online, trying to find treatment centres, and there was nowhere open, so she came to the emergency department, and basically, I’m hearing this story and I’m like “What?
+They spent about two hours online, trying to find treatment centers, and there was nowhere open, so she came to the emergency department, and basically, I’m hearing this story and I’m like “What?
 Yeah, of course, we are going to help you”.
 I was a doctor for barely less than a month and I had no idea what helping her meant.
 So I went back to my attending doctor, who was the boss, who decides what the plans are, and I said “look, here’s the plan that I have to get her admitted to the hospital and get her the help she needs” The attending, who is a kind and compassionate doctor said nothing could be done by the emergency department and she had to be discharged without help.